thatrobotdev/block-ai/README.md

 - [`firefox/icons`](firefox/icons)

 is the "Search Off" icon from Material Symbols by Google, which are licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
 The license is distributed alongside the icons in their respective folders and on extension build.

+The Firefox "Get the add-on" button, located at [`.github/firefox-get-add-on.svg`](.github/firefox-get-add-on.svg), is a branded asset and should be used in accordance with [Mozilla’s Trademark Guidelines](https://www.mozilla.org/en-US/foundation/trademarks/policy/).

+Mozilla, Firefox, and the Firefox logo are trademarks of the Mozilla Foundation in the U.S. and other countries.
+All rights are reserved by their respective authors.